Fudan-iGEM/2024-wiki/src/human-practices.md

 </div>

-After we conducted detailed theoretical validation and generated samples of Hardware polymer fibers through experiments, we had another online discussion with Suzhou Yisibei.
+After we conducted detailed theoretical validation and generated samples of Hardware polymer fibers through experiments, we had another online discussion with Suzhou CPS.
 We spoke with Dr. Hui Han, who expressed that our materials have credible potential and praised our design and experimental data.
 She also considered the lifespan and cost of Hardware fibers as consumables for industrial applications and hoped that we could further reduce production costs to facilitate industrial use.

 Following this feedback, our team believes that our product indeed has market potential.
 Dr. Hui Han indicated that companies would be willing to invest in our new technology.
 However, we also realize that our product will face cost pressures in the initial stages, and we must ensure the reliability and efficiency of the bacterial cells to truly make a groundbreaking contribution.